Berryy2/Advanced-Power-Window-Control-System-/README.md

-Advanced Power Window Control Systems
+Advanced Power Window Control System

 📖 Overview
 This project implements an advanced power window control system for automotive applications using FreeRTOS on the TM4C123GH6PM microcontroller.
 The system features: